 In developing countries barefoot midwives are armed with karuna and moxie and in many instances, little else.

-So what can we do to help prevent 800 women from dying every day in childbirth?
-And how can we better equip our Barefoot Midwives with life saving knowledge and low tech solutions?
-For starters by sharing the following data with as many midwives as we can reach through the Internet and Social Media.
+Furthermore, how can we as a community of caring individuals better equip Barefoot Midwives with life saving knowledge and low tech solutions?
+Simple: By sharing the following data with as many midwives as we can reach through the Internet and Social Media.

 4. Hygiene is crucial so midwives need to keep soap handy and in absence of soap keep some home made soap in a vial in their midwife kit or even a piece of aloe vera.
 Soap can be made by soaking soap seeds in water and/or soaking peeled yucca root in water to release the saponins.
 The younger the yucca root, the more it will foam and lather.
 In absence of water you can peel aloe vera and use the gel to sanitize your hands, treat wounds including a new born’s umbilical cord.
 Aloe contains 6 antiseptic agents that kill bacteria, viruses and fungus and can be taken internally or applied externally.
 Regarding cutting the new born baby’s umbilical cord, it is now known that the umbilical cord contains Wharton’s Jelly and this protects the arteries and veins in the cord.
 This is why knots and tangled babies are fine the majority of the time because Wharton’s Jelly keeps the cord firm and unable to collapse.
 After the birth the jelly slowly “clamps” down on the arteries first, then the umbilical vein.
 Usually after 3 minutes the cord will slowly turn from heavy and firm (and colored) to limp and white.
 At this point it can be cut with little to no mess at all – no medical clamps needed!
 The 30 seconds rule for cutting umbilical cords no longer applies.
 Interestingly enough umbilical cord care research has also demonstrated that using the mother’s milk to treat the umbilical cord twice a day helps the cord detach sooner and prevents infection.
 Lastly the yellow creamy vernix that is coated on the new born’s skin keeps the baby warm and is also an antibacterial that protects the baby so just like the cord, don’t be too quick to cut and don’t be too quick to bath the new born baby.